oitzujoey/duck-lisp/docs/api.md

 	return e != 0;
 ```

-## Callbacks
+### Callbacks

 The language is running, but there's no I/O other than the source code and the return value.
 Let's define a C function that can be called from duck-lisp.

-A C callback pops arguments off the stack and pushes a single return value on the stack.
+A C callback pops arguments off the stack then pushes a single return value on the stack.
 Every function must return a value.
 When in doubt what to return, return nil.

+#### hello-world

 To start with, let's write the simplest useful function possible.